jadestreet/How-Well-Do-LLMs-Understand-Code/README.md

-# SemBench: Coding without Understanding
+# SemBench: How Well Do LLMs Understand Code
 This repository includes the data and script of this project.
 After downloading the repository and setting up the environment, enter this directory by ```cd How_Well_Do_LLMs_Understand_Code```.
 ## SemBench
-This folder contains files of question generation and the evaluation stage, and figure plotting scripts.
+This folder contains files for question generation, the evaluation stage, and figure plotting scripts.
 To view and execute the script, enter this directory by ```cd SemBench```.
 ### main script 1: parser.py
 The script performs **static semantic analysis** on a directory of C source files and emits a **JSON report per file**.
 It uses **Clang/LLVM** when available (for reliable AST, loop analysis, dominator tree, dead code).